Mr-Abiti/online-cinema-reservation-system/README.md

 # online-cinema-reservation-system
-this is api for online-cinema-reservation-system developed by using nodejs and mongodb
+this is api for online-cinema-reservation-system developed by using nodejs and mongodb.